 - The chair of the nominee's dissertation committee must submit a one MS-Word document or PDF containing the following:

-4. The chair of the nominee's dissertation committee must complete the enclosed form as well as upload a letter in which extraordinary features of the dissertation are described.
+b.
+Upload a nomination letter in which extraordinary features of the dissertation are described.

-5. The chair will need to upload a coversheet that includes the following: (1) full dissertation title; (2) nominee’s full name; and (3) the institutions at which the dissertation was earned.
+c.
+Upload a coversheet that includes: (1) full dissertation title; (2) nominee’s full name; and (3) the institution which the dissertation was earned.

-6. A BLINDED, 15 double-spaced page abstract of the dissertation, inclusive of necessary tables and/or figures.
+d.
+Upload a BLINDED, 15 double-spaced page abstract of the dissertation, inclusive of necessary tables and/or figures.
 No identifying information on the abstract is required and must be submitted here.

-The abstract should include the following: (1) full dissertation title [please do not include any identifiers]; (2) statement of the study’s purpose; (3) research questions, if applicable; (4) significance of the study; (5) theoretical or conceptual underpinnings, if applicable; (6) methods – research design/approach, sampling, data collection procedures or data sources used, and data analysis; (7) summary of key findings; and (8) implications for practice, policy, and/or future research.
+- The abstract should include the: (1) full dissertation title [please do not include any identifiers]; (2) statement of the study’s purpose; (3) research questions, if applicable; (4) significance of the study; (5) theoretical or conceptual underpinnings, if applicable; (6) methods – research design/approach, sampling, data collection procedures or data sources used, and data analysis; (7) summary of key findings; and (8) implications for practice, policy, and/or future research.
 Additionally, up to three single-spaced pages of references in APA format can accompany the abstract and will not be included in the 15-page limit.

 - No single dissertation committee chair may nominate more than two candidates.

-8. The recipient of the Bobby Wright Dissertation of the Year Award must attend the 2014 ASHE Annual Meeting in Washington D.C.
+- The recipient of the Bobby Wright Dissertation of the Year Award must attend the ASHE Annual Meeting in Denver, CO November 5-7, 2015.